MousaviLaleh/Mapping_Earthquakes/README.md

 <br/>

-User also can choose which data to display.
+It is also possible to choose which data to display.
 <br/>

 ![06.png](images/06.png)